Scoping Out Sunglasses

 Time of year.
 UV radiation is higher in the spring and summer, or May to August in

-the northern hemisphere, and lower in the fall.
+the northern hemisphere, and lower in the fall and winter.

 Protect your eyes: